 Thai lawmakers plan fresh push to tighten use of cannabis

+BANGKOK — Thailand's legislators will renew a push for an overarching law on the use of cannabis for medical and research purposes, a senior lawmaker said on Wednesday (Sept 20), more than a year after the narcotic was legalised without proper regulations.

-BANGKOK : Thailand's legislators will renew a push for an overarching law on use of cannabis for medical and research purposes, a senior lawmaker said on Wednesday, more than a year after the narcotic was legalised without proper regulations.
+BANGKOK — Thailand's legislators will renew a push for an overarching law on the use of cannabis for medical and research purposes, a senior lawmaker said on Wednesday (Sept 20), more than a year after the narcotic was legalised without proper regulations.

 Last year, Thailand became the first country in Southeast Asia to decriminalise cannabis, but in the absence of specific measures, the government had to hastily issue rules to prevent its unchecked use, particularly among children.